dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 - Mapping to views without primary keys
 - Mapping to tables without primary keys
 - Mapping to queries defined in the model
-- Serving as the return type for FromSql() queries
+- Serving as the return type for `FromSql()` queries

+Read the [section on query types](xref:core/modeling/query-types) for more information about this topic.

 ## Include for derived types
 It will be now possible to specify navigation properties only defined on derived types when writing expressions for the `Include` method.
 For the strongly typed version of `Include`, we support using either an explicit cast or the `as` operator.
 We also now support referencing the names of navigation property defined on derived types in the string version of `Include`: